-New Delhi: From the cold with the new-look India team sizzling at the Champions Trophy, stars like Gambhir, Sehwag, Harbhajan, Zaheer and Yuvraj are facing a tough task of making a comeback.
+New delhi, June 23 -- From the cold with the new-look India team sizzling at the Champions Trophy, stars like Gambhir, Sehwag, Harbhajan, Zaheer and Yuvraj are facing a tough task of making a comeback.

 Around this time a year ago, Gautam Gambhir was sitting high on a giant wheel of success.
 He had led KKR to a much-awaited victory in the Indian Premier League.